bashaer310/E-commerce-Landing-Page/README.md

 The Landing page is deployed and can be accessed at: https://planty-landing-page.netlify.app/

 ## License
-This project is open source and available under the MIT License.
+This project is licensed under the MIT License.